Top 133 Scholarships & Grants with February Deadlines

 February is a high-stakes month for scholarships.
 Quite a few competitive awards and college-specific programs shut their doors now, especially for seniors.
 If you started your search in the fall, February is when you should focus on wrapping up any remaining applications and double-checking requirements.

-This snapshot is built from CollegeWhale’s scholarship database and focuses on awards with February deadlines.
-It’s a month-by-month view of scholarships and grants so you can see what’s coming up, which awards you still have time to apply for, and how to plan your application workload across the year.
+This snapshot draws from CollegeWhale’s scholarship database and highlights awards with upcoming February deadlines.
+It provides a clear month-by-month view so you can track what’s open now, what’s closing soon, and how to plan your applications throughout the year.

 The CollegeWhale Scholarship FastFind™ makes it easy to discover scholarships with February deadlines — fast.
 Filter by award amount, deadline month, and estimated time to apply, then instantly download your personalized list.
 No sign-ups, no personal info, no spam — just real, verified scholarships.